internet-relay-chat/IRCP/README.md

 * Create a seperate log for failed connections *(Sync to file every hour maybe)*
 * Ability to link multiple IRCP instances running in daemon mode together for balancing
 * Remote syncing the logs to another server
+* Support for handling a target list that contains host:port:ssl for networks on non-standard ports

 ## Mirrors
 - [acid.vegas](https://git.acid.vegas/ircp)